Keyboard shortcuts

 Usage Example

-Packages are written beneath <output-dir>/<image>/, grouped by the container image used.
+Packages are written beneath <output-dir>/<image-name>/, grouped by the image name from the manifest.
 The output directory defaults to the manifest directory, and each image directory contains the generated RPM/DEB artifacts.

 Characteristics